migdalcrm/coding-practices/languages/_language-agnostic/README.md

 ## Return Statement

-`return` statement should appear once in a function, on its last line.
+`return` statement should appear once in a function, on its last line, except validation check/s immediately at the start of the function.

 **AVOID:**